 *An Easyshift is an assignment that pays you to double check on store displays and take a few pictures to confirm compliance.
 Covert investigation – multitasking – getting paid while I’m shopping there anyway – totally up my ally. *

 There was a goodwill in the same plaza so I took my list an headed inside.
 Wouldn’t you know they had everything I needed?!?!
 Thrift stores usually do.
+Everything eventually ends up at a thrift store.

 I walked out with: